CalumBeck/BSW-Data-Course/chapter5.md

 The casino would like to know if they have made any money.
 The rules of the game are that Zworby pays 1 markle each time she rolls 2 dice, and if the total is 10 or higher, she wins 5 markles.

 There is also additional costs to the casino, of 0.05 markles per double dice roll, which cover things such as electricity bills and advertising for the game.
 So the total cost for 100 double rolls is 5 markles.

+If you complete this exercise, try to work out if the casino is statistically likely to make or lose money on this game.

 `@instructions`